asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 We only provide the underlying structure of the schema file for the model formats such as `maxItems`, `uniqueItems`, `multipleOf`, etc, are not transformed.

 ## Interpreter
 The main functionality is located in the `Interpreter` class.
 This class ensures to recursively create (or retrieve from a cache) a `CommonModel` representation of a Schema.
-We have tried to keep the functionality split out into separate functions to reduce complexity and ensure it is easier to maintain.
+We have tried to keep the functionality split out into separate functions to reduce complexity and ensure it is easy to maintain.
 This main function also ensures to split any created models into separate ones if needed.

 The order of transformation:
 - [type](#determining-the-type-for-the-model)